xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 Since the process of constructing and maintaining chains can become quite an engineering task, there are a number of tools that have recently appeared to support it.
 The main one is the already mentioned LangChain.
 In [“PromptChainer: Chaining Large Language Model Prompts through Visual Programming”](https://arxiv.org/abs/2203.06566), the authors not only describe the main challenges in designing chains, but also describe a visual tool to support those tasks.
-The tool is available in Beta [here](https://promptchainer.io/)
+There is a tool with the exact same name and a similar approach available in Beta [here](https://promptchainer.io/).
+I am told this one has nothing to do with the authors of the original paper though.
+I haven't used, so I can't vouch for (or against) it.

 <img src="/blog/images/104-14.png">